Katong Park: Excavation of fort

 In 2004, the park received public attention as a team of archaeologists began excavation of the buried fort.
 The Mountbatten Citizens' Consultative Committee garnered support from local residents and schools to encourage ownership of local heritage.
 Funding for the excavation was raised from corporate sponsors and a fund-raising dinner, totalling to S$200,000.

 Volunteer diggers found large portions of the fort still in situ, with portions that did not appear in the original plans.
 Over the 10 month dig, more than 1,000 volunteers from all walks of life assisted the archaeologists in their efforts.

 A public exhibition featuring 10 student design schemes by architecture students from NUS was held on 8 January 2006, showcasing concepts and ideas for an interpretative and information center to promote discussion on what the future of Katong Park could be.

 Despite their efforts in fund raising and excavating the fort, the dig was called off in 2005 and the remains were reburied to protect the remains from the elements as well as to prevent visitors from falling into the holes.

 Funding for the dig was diverted to bursaries and scholarships for students in the constituency.
 Only a bastion of the fort remains exposed and cordoned off, with no immediate plans for what to do with it.
 The fort is still pending acceptance as a National Monument by the Preservation of Monuments Board and the Urban Redevelopment Authority.

 Sculptures

 Sculptures depicting the British and Indian Sikh guard stand in the park and were donated by Mr Jack Sim.
 They represent the multi-ethnic civil defence forces of Singapore in the 19th century.

 Katong Park MRT station

-Katong Park MRT station (TE24), a station along the Thomson–East Coast line, is currently under construction and slated for completion in 2024.
+Katong Park MRT station, a station along the Thomson–East Coast line, was opened on 23 June 2024.

 Proposals to integrate the fort and the MRT station were not undertaken and it is likely that the fort will remain untouched at least until the construction of the station is finished.